Kate Berlant

-Early life
+Early life and education

-Kate Elizabeth Méndez Berlant was born in Los Angeles on July 16, 1987, the daughter of performer Helen (née Méndez) and artist Tony Berlant.
-She is of Spanish descent on her mother's side, while her father has Israeli-Jewish and Russian-Jewish ancestry.
-She received a Bachelor of Arts and then a Master of Arts in performance studies from New York University.
+Kate Elizabeth Méndez Berlant was born in Los Angeles on July 16, 1987, the daughter and only child of performer Helen (née Méndez) and artist Tony Berlant.
+She is of Spanish descent on her mother's side and Jewish descent on her father's.
+She attended The Archer School for Girls in West Los Angeles.
+She received a Bachelor of Arts and Master of Arts in performance studies from New York University.

 Career

+Early work

 Berlant first appeared on television in a 2002 episode of Lizzie McGuire.
 She has since had roles in various comedy series, as well as films including Sorry to Bother You (2018), Once Upon a Time in Hollywood (2019), and Don't Worry Darling (2022).
 She has performed stand-up on The Tonight Show and The Meltdown with Jonah and Kumail, and starred in two episodes of the Netflix sketch comedy series The Characters in 2016.
 She has performed regularly at the Eugene Mirman Comedy Festival.

 She has also performed at (and collaborated with) arts institutions including MoMA PS1, White Columns, the Getty Center, and the Los Angeles Museum of Contemporary Art.
 She won the American version of Taskmaster in 2018.
 She and John Early created the Vimeo original series 555, which was produced by Abso Lutely Productions.